 4. Energy Conservation

-Typically, HDDs use up in between 6 and 15 watts.
+As a whole, HDDs consume between 6 and 15 watts.

 5. CPU Power

-The average I/O wait for SSD drives is only 1%.
+The normal I/O wait for SSD drives is simply 1%.

-As compared with SSDs, HDDs permit reduced data accessibility rates.
-The CPU will be required to wait around for the HDD to return the requested data, saving its allocations meanwhile.
+In comparison to SSDs, HDDs enable not so quick data file access speeds.
+The CPU will be required to wait for the HDD to send back the inquired file, reserving its allocations for the time being.